Nick Kyrgios: 2022: Wimbledon Final and return to top 20

 In October, Kyrgios reached the quarterfinals of the Japan Open, but withdrew before his clash with Taylor Fritz, citing a knee problem as the cause for his exit.
 Kyrgios, along with doubles partner Thanasi Kokkinakis qualified for the 2022 ATP Finals in Turin after being guaranteed a spot under the Grand Slam champion provision.
 The pair failed to progress past the round robin stage of the event after recording a 1–2 win-loss record.
 Kyrgios ended the 2022 season ranked No. 22 in singles and No. 13 in doubles.
-This was Kyrgios' highest end-of-year doubles ranking of his career.
+This was Kyrgios's highest end-of-year doubles ranking of his career.

 2023–24: Australian Open withdrawal and injuries

 Kyrgios was scheduled to participate and represent Australia in the inaugural United Cup to begin his season.
 However, he withdrew on the eve of the event following an ankle injury.
 Kyrgios subsequently withdrew from the Adelaide International 2 event the following week as a precaution in the lead up to the Australian Open.
 On 13 January, Kyrgios competed in a Fast4 exhibition match against Novak Djokovic at Rod Laver Arena.
 Kyrgios defeated Djokovic in three-sets in front of a sold-out crowd.
 Just days later, on the eve of the 2023 Australian Open, Kyrgios withdrew from the event due to a knee injury.
 He revealed a cyst caused by a tear in his lateral meniscus would require arthroscopic surgery, and that was done later the same month.

 Withdrawing from several events, Kyrgios was expected to return during the French Open, but he had a foot injury during an armed robbery at his home.
 He next prepared for Wimbledon in June, but during a practice session, he tore a ligament in his wrist.
 He spent the rest of 2023 out due to injury, and he announced that he would return for the 2024 grass season.
 In 2024, Kyrgios said that his wrist injury required innovative surgery to reduce the pain and inevitable permanent arthritis, and he instead became a commentator for BBC and ESPN.
 The ANAFAB wrist surgery (full wrist reconstruction) that Kyrgios had performed in September 2023 was too serious to be fully ready for competition in 2024, although he did return for a UTS match in September 2024, which he won against Casper Ruud.